 Skip to main content

 • Make sure it’s plain bread.
 The rise (no pun intended) of specialty bakeries, even in our grocery stores, means that we now enjoy bread in a variety of tastes and textures that may not always be suitable to share with our four-legged friends.
 Specifically, beware of bread that contains ingredients that are toxic to dogs, such as raisins and macadamia nuts.
-Breads that contain garlic and xylitol (an artificial sweetener) should also be avoided.
+Breads containing garlic and xylitol (an artificial sweetener) should also be avoided.

 • Snack-sized portions only, please.
 Too much of a good thing is, in this case, bad for the waistline.
 Most bread is dense with calories, so make sure you’re staying within the recommended caloric intake for your pet.
 If you’re unsure what that is, consult your veterinarian.